When Will I See You Again: Background

 Sheila Ferguson recalled that "the song was played to me by Kenny Gamble at the piano in 1973 and I threw a tantrum.
 I screamed and yelled and said I would never sing it.
 I thought it was ridiculously insulting to be given such a simple song and that it took no talent to sing it.
 We did do it and several million copies later, I realized that he knew more than me."
 She would later have a number-60 hit with a solo remake of the track in 1994.
 The song is unique in that every sentence is a question, heightening the overall effect and emotion.

 The Three Degrees performed the song at Charles III's 30th birthday party at Buckingham Palace in 1978 (when he was known as Prince Charles) as he had stated that the song was a favourite of his.

 Chart performance

-It was one of the most successful recordings of the "Philly Soul" era.
+It was one of the most successful recordings of the "Philly soul" era.
 The first station in the United States to broadcast the song was WFIL AM 560 in Philadelphia courtesy of disc jockey George Michael.
 It would be his last day at WFIL before taking a gig at WABC Radio in New York.
-In the U.S., "When Will I See You Again" peaked at number 2 on the pop singles chart, behind "Kung Fu Fighting" by Carl Douglas.
-The song reached number 1 on the adult contemporary chart, and number 4 on the R&B chart in the US in the autumn of 1974.
+In the US, "When Will I See You Again" peaked at number 2 on the Pop singles chart, behind "Kung Fu Fighting" by Carl Douglas.
+The song reached number one on the Adult Contemporary chart, and number 4 on the R&B chart in the US in the autumn of 1974.
 In the UK, it fared even better, spending two weeks at the top of the UK Singles Chart in August 1974.